hzeller/bant/README.md

- bant list -x      # List BUILD files only in this project, no external. bant lib-headers  # For each header found in project, print exporting target. bant dwyu         # Look which headers are used and suggest add/remove deps
+ bant list -x      # List BUILD files only in this project, no external. bant lib-headers  # For each header found in project, print exporting target. bant dwyu         # Look which headers are used and suggest add/remove deps . <(bant dwyu foo/...)  # fix dependencies in package foo/... in one line.
 ```

 ### Development